Tracing

 If the access request contains a header with correlation information, that information is attached to the span associated with the single request.
 For more information, see Correlation in tracing.

-To run ADS with the OpenTelemetry Java agent (OT agent), follow the steps below:
+To run ADS with any OpenTelemetry (OTel)-compatible Java agent, follow the steps below:

 Further resources

-- See OpenTelemetry SDK Autoconfigure - ExportersOpens in a new tab for more information on exporters.
+- Read the OpenTelemetry documentation - Manage Telemetry with SDKOpens in a new tab section for more information on exporters.

 Enhance logging with tracing information in MDC

 Log entries from ADS can be enhanced with trace and span identifiers by including these as attributes within the Mapped Diagnostic Context (MDC).
-This enhancement, however, is dependent on the activation of the OpenTelemetry Java agent, which ADS utilizes for tracing capabilities.
+This enhancement, however, is dependent on the activation of an OTel-compatible Java agent, which ADS utilizes for tracing capabilities, and your Logback configuration (read the Logback section for details).

 No code changes are required, just ensure the application is started with the following system property: